dcalab/p4-mapreduce-w17-public/spec/Spec.md

 On initialization, each worker should do a similar sequence of actions as the Master:

--   Create a new thread which will be responsible for sending heartbeat messages to the master.
--   Create a new TCP socket on the given `worker_port`{.sourceCode} and call the `listen()`{.sourceCode} function.
 -   Get the process ID of the worker.
 This will be the worker's unique ID, which it should then use to register with the master.
+-   Send the `register`{.sourceCode} message to the master
+-   Create a new TCP socket on the given `worker_port`{.sourceCode} and call the `listen()`{.sourceCode} function.
+-   Upon receit of the `register_ack`{.sourceCode} message has been received, create a new thread which will be responsible for sending heartbeat messages to the master.

 Server Functionality
 --------------------